Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 A distinctive rustle came from the tall grass.
 His eyes darted to the bush, but saw nothing in them.

-Then, a voice questioned him.
+A voice questioned him.
 "What are you doing?"

 Ljörn looked to the side and flinched.
 Ingólfr had returned from his scouting mission, and is now standing before him.
 "I felt ill," Ljörn lied.